-The tour lasts approximately 2.5 hours.
+The tour lasts approximately 2.5 hours on the mainland.

 Appropriate for All Ages

 This tour takes you on a two and a half hour narrated tour through the area, and is designed to be interesting and enjoyable for your whole family.
 You will walk away from this unique tour with a greater appreciation for the significance of the Mackinaw area.

 Opened in 1929 by Clarence Eby, Castle Rock rises 195 feet above water level.
 The summit of the rock offers a scenic view for up to 20 miles, featuring views of Mackinac Island, Lake Huron, downtown St. Ignace, and wildlife.